ZNikke/lsirec/README.md

 Select your adapter.

+`59.
+Dump PCI config space`

+If you have multiple adapters this helps figuring out the mapping between the lsiutil symbolic names and the PCI device ID.

+For example the combined location 001b00 corresponds to 0000:1b:00.0 when running lsirec later on.

 `46.
 Upload FLASH section` → `5.
 Complete (all sections)`

 Make a complete Flash backup to be safe.